 The Company has embraced the principles of sustainability as core to its business practice and has made a strong commitment toward implementing corporate social responsibility ("CSR") best practices.
-Subsequent to the Quarter, the Company released its third comprehensive Sustainability Report entitled Lead.
+In December, 2014 the Company released its third comprehensive Sustainability Report entitled Lead.
 Collaborate.
-Diversify. (the "2014 Sustainability Report").
+Diversify. ("2014 Sustainability Report").
+Avalon placed 17th in Corporate Knights' recent Future 40 Responsible Corporate Leaders in Canada 2015, and ranking second amongst mineral companies, from a universe of 187 eligible small- and mid-cap organizations in 2015.

 The Company believes that industrial demand for rare metals is growing due to their importance in an expanding array of applications in technology related to energy efficiency and a cleaner environment.
-China is the major supplier of REE to the world.
-Policy directives announced by the Chinese government over the past five years have resulted in a net reduction in export quotas of unprocessed REE which has led to price volatility and concern about security of supply of certain REE in major REE consuming countries such as Japan, Korea, Germany and the United States.
+China is the major supplier of many rare metals to the world and remains the sole source of supply of the strategically important heavy rare earths.